fmri/Sensory_Networks_FC/README.md

 # Sensory Networks Functional Connectivity
 This repository contains code used in the following publication:
-- Possidente, T.\*, Tripathi, V.\*, McGuire, J. T. & Somers, D. C. (in press) Interactions between sensory-biased and supramodal working memory networks in the human cerebral cortex.
-Communications Biology.
+- Possidente, T.\*, Tripathi, V.\*, McGuire, J. T. & Somers, D. C. (in press) Interactions between sensory-biased and supramodal working memory networks in the human cerebral cortex. <i>Communications Biology</i>.

 This repository contains code for preprocessing, analysing, and making figures for the sensory networks functional connectivity project.